 Sunday morning was spent getting in some invaluable exercise as well as

-sightseeing as I hired a bicycle and went round 11km of Central Park in just
+sightseeing, as I rented a bicycle and went around 11km of Central Park in just

 the B subway train to Yankee Stadium/161 Street.